 To complement the protection provided by the shell, grain domes are commonly equipped with monitors and sensors for detecting temperature changes and the presence of carbon dioxide.
 Blowers near the apex and at the ground level provide aeration for optimal storage conditions.

+Editor’s note: The preceding is an excerpt from an article published in the February 2018 issue of Dry Cargo International.
 For more information, including details on reclaim systems, high throughput, and cost-effective construction, visit Dry Cargo International and click on the February 2018 issue.